luis-milkeys/auto-sparkle-app/README.md

 I once was someone who would download images from Derpibooru every single day, so I made this app so I could basically keep up from where I left and continue to fuel my addiction.

-Since I no longer want this life, I do not use this app anymore, then I decided to make it open-source, in case anyone want to use it, or just play with a React Native based app that specifically uses the Derpibooru API.
+Since I no longer wish this kind of life, I do not use this app anymore, so I decided to make it open-source, in case anyone want to use it, or just play with a React Native based app that specifically uses the Derpibooru API.

 Please also refer to the [Derpibooru API Documentation](https://derpibooru.org/pages/api).